 The Benefits of Physical Therapy for Athletes

-More and more, as baby boomers reach their golden years, adults participate in marathons and group interval training workouts, and children dedicate themselves to high-level organized sports, there are more athletes across the country than ever.
+More and more, as baby boomers reach their golden years, adults participate in marathons and group interval training workouts, and children dedicate themselves to high-level organized sports.
+There are more athletes across the country than ever.
 Whether you enjoy recreational paddle ball, high-intensity Crossfit, or playing simultaneously on three different travel teams, if you engage in any activities, sports, or exercises requiring strength, speed, force, and stamina, you are an athlete.
-And athletes across the spectrum need medical care to stay in peak form and able to participate in the activities they love without pain.
-Enter physical therapy – “PT” for short
+People across the spectrum need medical care to stay in peak form and be able to participate in the activities they love without pain.
+Enter physical therapy – “PT” for short.

 What is Physical Therapy?

-A physical therapist is a movement specialist in the healthcare system, who utilizes a combination of hands-on muscle and joint mobilization, specific muscle strengthening, and multiple muscles and joint movement patterns retraining.
-In short, a physical therapist will analyze how you move and assess muscle injury and function to generate specific physical therapy strength and conditioning plans designed to help you move better, to allow you to participate in the activities you enjoy.
+A physical therapist is a movement specialist in the healthcare system.
+They combine hands-on muscle and joint mobilization, specific muscle strengthening, and multiple muscle and joint movement patterns retraining.
+In short, a physical therapist will analyze how you move and assess muscle injury and function to generate specific physical therapy strength and conditioning plans.
+These are designed to help you move better and allow you to participate in the activities you enjoy.

 Physical Therapy for Athletes

-In caring for athletes of all ages, the principles of linear strength progression, sport-specific conditioning, and overload principle to target appropriate muscle build apply to all athletes.
-However, in the pediatric athletic population, there are additional considerations and needs that differentiate the pediatric PT patients from the older skeletally mature patient demographic.
+The principles of linear strength progression, sport-specific conditioning, and overload principle to target appropriate muscle build apply to all athletes.
+However, in the pediatric athletic population, there are additional considerations and needs that take place.
+This is because pediatric athletes are not yet skeletally mature.

 For purpose of distinction between pediatric and adult athletes, we will utilize the age of 18 as a loose cut-off point.
-Most growth plates close by the age of 17-18 years, and thus the difference between skeletal maturity versus not being skeletally mature.
+Most growth plates close by the age of 17-18 years.
+This tends to be the difference between skeletal maturity versus not being skeletally mature.

 Growing Bones, Growing Concerns: Understanding Growth Plates

-After all, the first and main difference in training these athletes are the growth plates: younger people have them, and older people don’t.
+The first and main difference in training these athletes are the growth plates: younger people have them, and older people don’t.
 Growth plates are located at the ends of our long bones and allow our bones to get longer, and thus for us to grow taller to our adult height.
 They are important to note because they are their own distinct type of tissue.
-When a growth plate closes, it becomes fully ossified to resemble normal bone tissue, but while it is open, a growth plate can be another source of pain or injury.
+When a growth plate closes, it becomes fully ossified to resemble normal bone tissue.
+While it is open, a growth plate can be another source of pain or injury.

 Growth plates can be delicate structures, and athletic injuries can lead to problems in the way the bones take their permanent form up to adulthood.
-When working with injured pediatric athletes in sports therapy, it is vital to know the right amount of stress to apply to the growth plates to allow them to heal from any sort of sports-related injury and to resume their normal function.
-Knowing how much tension and much compression to apply to a patient’s joints and growth plates during strengthening and conditioning exercises for athletes is an integral part of successfully treating athletic injuries in a pediatric population in physical therapy.
+When working with injured pediatric athletes in sports therapy, it is vital to know the right amount of stress to apply to the growth plates.
+This is to allow them to heal from any sort of sports-related injury and to resume their normal function.
+Knowing how much tension and compression to apply to a patient’s joints and growth plates during strengthen and conditioning exercises for athletes is an integral part of successfully treating pediatric athletic injuries in physical therapy.